cd-mcfarland/fast_prng/README.md

 This code is the implementation of [A modified ziggurat algorithm for generating exponentially and normally distributed pseudorandom numbers](http://www.tandfonline.com/doi/abs/10.1080/00949655.2015.1060234).

+[Alex Herbert](https://github.com/aherbert) has detected and fixed a bug in the fast rejection sampling of the normal PRNG.
+This bug was not measurable by the first six moments of the generated distribution (precise to one part in one million), and has since been fixed.
+Thank you Alex!

 ## INSTALLATION & USAGE
 -----------------------
 ### C/C++